 - Click the Install button.
 The Play Store will now download the app or game and automatically install it.

-Update your apps and games on Google Play:
+How to Update your apps and games on the Google Play Store

-- Click the profile picture button in the top left corner of the screen on the Play Store home page.
+- Click the profile picture button in the top left corner of the Play Store home page.

 - Select the Manage apps & device option.